Kowshikvarma45/yardstick/README.md

 # Yardstick - Personal Finance Tracker

 ## Getting Started
-Getting Started With Project
+## How to Test?
-Just sign up with any random email (no email verification required).
+-Just sign up with any random email (no email verification required).
-Once logged in:
+-Once logged in:

-Click on Add Transaction to log your expenses.
+-Click on Add Transaction to log your expenses.

-After adding, you'll instantly see visual charts and graphs.
+-After adding, you'll instantly see visual charts and graphs.

-Now you’re all set to track your finances! 📈
+-Now you’re all set to track your finances! 📈